florimondmanca/bocadillo-ws-test/README.md

 The client code in the `asyncio` + `websockets` client is using `input()` to get user input.
 This is a **blocking** call, which results in other tasks running on the event loop from running.
 In particular, this prevents the client from exchanging `ping` and `pong` messages with the server.
 After a while, either the server or the client time out waiting for a `pong`, and the connection is shut down.

-Key learning point here: **don't block the event loop**.
+Key learning point: **don't block the event loop**.
 Make sure all I/O is asynchronous.
 This isn't always easy, especially when reading from files or stdin.
 Alternatives to `asyncio` such as `trio` have more tools built-in to help you achieve full-async I/O handling.